SPECIAL OPERATIONS: Buying Tools of the Trade

 To read the rest of my article on Special Operations Forces, please visit the IDGA website by clicking here.

 Entry filed under: Counter Insurgency, Counter Terrorism, National Security and Defense, Skills and Training, Special Operations, Technology, Unconventional Warfare, Weaponry and Equipment.
-Tags: Air Force, Army, Counter Insurgency, counter terrorism, Defense, helicopter, Marine Corps, MH-60M Special Operations Forces helicopter, military aviation, Navy, soft power, Special Operations.
+Tags: Air Force, Army, Counter Insurgency, counter terrorism, helicopter, Marine Corps, MH-60M Special Operations Forces helicopter, military aviation, Navy, soft power, Special Operations, Topics.